San Antonio dominates Memphis behind Kawhi Leonard's 32, takes 1-0 series lead

 That’s the stuff that hardly scans, all that we’re used to from San Antonio.

-The new wrinkle, in this 61-year season, is that MVP candidate and Michael Jordan-clone who looks ready for his newest, biggest stage.
+The new wrinkle, in this 61-win season, is that MVP candidate and Michael Jordan-clone who looks ready for his newest, biggest stage.

 Kawhi Leonard notched a team-high 32 in either sly or scintillating fashion, picking his spots enough times to leave us wondering why things took so long when he decided to pull pops like this: